Ehernandez0921/hoa-security-app/requirements/front-end-instructions.md

         owner_name: text (name of property owner)
         status: text (PENDING, APPROVED, REJECTED)
         is_primary: boolean (indicates if this is the member's primary address)
+        is_active: boolean (indicates if the address is active or soft-deleted)
         created_at: timestamptz
         updated_at: timestamptz